PacoReinaCampo/SoC-DNC/doc/isa/msp430/markdown/instructions/opcode-descriptions.md

 | `farcsinh.p.tensor.q`| `Calculate the inverse hyperbolic sine of the quadruple-precision value in frs1, then write the result to frd`                   |
 | `farccosh.p.tensor.q`| `Calculate the inverse hyperbolic cosine of the quadruple-precision value in frs1, then write the result to frd`                 |
 | `farctanh.p.tensor.q`| `Calculate the inverse hyperbolic tangent of the quadruple-precision value in frs1, then write the result to frd`                |
-: RV128CMATH - "RV128MATH Standard Extension for Quadruple-Precision Real Math (+ RV64CMATH)"
+: RV128CMATH - "RV128MATH Expanded Extension for Quadruple-Precision Real Math (+ RV64CMATH)"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|